Mary Queen of Scots rosary beads stolen in castle break-in | DW | 24.05.2021

-A set of gold rosary beads carried by Mary Queen of Scots at her execution in 1587 was among artefacts worth more than 1 million pounds (€1.16 million, $1.4 million) stolen in a raid on Arundel Castle in the south of England.
+A set of gold rosary beads carried by Mary Queen of Scots at her execution in 1587 was among artifacts worth more than £1 million (€1.16 million, $1.4 million) stolen in a raid on Arundel Castle in the south of England.

-Several coronation cups given by Mary to the Earl of Marshal as well as gold and silver artefacts were among the stolen items taken from a display cabinet at the castle.
+Several coronation cups given by Mary to the Earl of Marshal and gold and silver artifacts were among the items taken from a display cabinet at the castle.

 Staff were alerted to the break-in at the West Sussex castle on Friday evening after a burglar alarm went off.
 Police arrived within minutes.